jzu/avalanche-docs/toolbox/README.md

-# Avalanche Builders Hub Toolbox
+# Avalanche Builder Hub Toolbox

 Please read this guide before contributing or at least feed this into your Cursor/v0/Windsurf/whatever.